Artist Residency

 Location: Truro, Massachusetts

-Duration: One Year (with the option to renew)
+Duration: One Year with the option of a shorter stay and option to renew

 Available Residencies: 3